 - On-the-ground deconstruction training provided by Re:Purpose Savannah

-To date, this volunteer-powered community project has kept over 400 tons of historic building materials out of landfills and instead repurposed for the well-being of local communities.
+To date, this volunteer-powered community project has kept over 1200 tons of historic building materials out of landfills and instead repurposed for the well-being of local communities.
 This is only the beginning.
-With the recent acquisition of the historic Old Icehouse property, Conway Architectural Salvage and Heritage Project is now located adjacent to the local historic McIver-Shaw Lumber Co.
-Soon, both properties will be revived as the base of operations for the nonprofit to provide access to salvaged materials for the general public, space for research into the architectural and lived histories of disassembled structures, workshops for the revival of traditional trade crafts, and cultivation of a community garden and arboretum to highlight commitment to people, place, and planet.
+With the acquisition of the historic Old Icehouse property, Conway Architectural Salvage and Heritage Project is now located adjacent to the local historic McIver-Shaw Lumber Co.
+Soon, both properties will be revived as the base of operations for the nonprofit to provide access to salvaged materials for the general public, space for research into the architectural and lived histories of disassembled structures, workshops for the revival of traditional trade crafts, and cultivation of a community garden and arboretum to highlight sustainability concepts.

 Alan ToddExecutive DirectorAfter moving with his family to Conway, South Carolina, Alan became passionate about preserving building materials and trade crafts that would otherwise be lost to demolition due to the area’s rapid population growth.
 Studying the economic model of deconstruction implemented in Savannah, Georgia and other preservation-focused cities, Alan learned how to successfully replicate deconstruction in Horry County and established the Conway Architectural Salvage and Heritage Project.
 His life’s work comes together in this project, saving old-growth lumber from the landfills, archiving the histories of family homes, and reviving traditional building crafts.
 With the help of dedicated volunteers and community members, Alan is currently working with the City of Conway, multiple departments at Coastal Carolina University, and the Horry County Solid Waste Authority to implement a broad communal vision for the project.